vishvAsa/kalpAntaram/kANe/v4/0/Chronological_Table.md

 20 works besides 1610-1640--Viramitrodaya of Mitramiśra, of which Tirthaprakāśa,

-Prāyascittaprakāśa, Srāddhaprakāśa are parts 1610-1645-Nīlakantha, author of Bhagavantabhāskara in 12 Mayü
+Prāyascittaprakāśa, Srāddhaprakāśa are parts 1610-1645-Nīlakantha, author of Bhagavantabhāskara in 12 Mayū

 khas on Prāyaścitta, Suddhi, Srāddha and other topics 1700--1740-Smrtimuktāphala of Vaidyanātha o 1700-1750 A.D.-Nāgesa or Nagojibhatta, author of about 30 works